 R. Scott Appleby, who moderated the panel discussions in his role as director of the Kroc Institute, was asked his sense of the prevailing opinion on campus.
 He said he thought a range existed, from those like Baxter, who virtually disown the government, to those who steadfastly believe America is right and the rest of the world is wrong.

 “My opinion,” Appleby said, “is the best way to be a patriotic American is to call America to live up to its highest ideals.”

 About an hour after the Blue Mass, the New York police officers and firefighters were enjoying a reception in the cozy social space of the new Coleman-Morse Center.
 On the other side of campus, Aaron Kreider and about two dozen other members of the fledgling Peace Coalition sat at desks in the Center for Social Concerns, planning their next moves.
 One of the ideas brought up was to have Notre Dame’s Muslim students (Campus Ministry estimates there are 70) discuss and take questions about their faith at meetings in the dorms.

 A few days after fall break, the University Counseling Center and Student Government offered a program for New York area students returning to campus to help them deal with seeing the devastation and being with their families for the first time since September 11.
 More Kroc Institute panel discussions were planned, including one on the economic causes and consequences of the attacks.
 On November 11, the two-month anniversary of the attacks, the University began a week-long program of lectures, films and 16 panel discussions in the residence halls focusing on such topics as fighting terrorism, the historical roots of anti-Americanism and the role of students.

 Whatever form the U.S. response to the attacks takes, efforts to teach about the issues and win hearts and minds figure to continue on campus for a long time.

-Ed Cohen is an associate editor of this magazine.
+Ed Cohen is a former associate editor of this magazine.